Ameer-Alaswad/E-commerce/README.md

 1. Clone the repository to your local machine.

-2. In the root folder, run `npm install` to install the backend dependencies.
+2. In the root folder, run `npm install` to install the dependencies.

-3. `cd` into the backend folder and run `npm install` to install the backend dependencies.

-4. Run `npm run dev` to start the backend server.
+4. Run `npm run dev` to start the backend and frontend server.

-5. `cd` into the frontend folder and run `npm install` to install the frontend dependencies.

-6. Run `npm start` to start the frontend server.

-7. Visit http://localhost:3000 in your browser to view the application.
+5. Visit http://localhost:3000 in your browser to view the application.

 ### Once you have the application running, you can do the following: